 The child characters operate in a fun, real world setting and engage in activities the children can identify with.
-In Level 1 they appear on the opening page of each unit, to introduce the new topic, and then again in the Show me lessons.
+They appear on the opening page of each unit, to introduce the new topic, and then again in the Think with me and Show me lessons.